joffrey-bion/chrome-devtools-kotlin/README.md

 You can find the protocol version used by `chrome-devtools-kotlin` after the `-` in the version number.
-For instance, version `1.3.0-861504` of `chrome-devtools-kotlin` was built using version `861504` of the Chrome DevTools Protocol (tip-of-tree version number).
+For instance, version `1.3.0-861504` of `chrome-devtools-kotlin` was built using version `861504` of the Chrome DevTools Protocol (this is technically the Chromium revision, but it gives the tip-of-tree version number of the protocol).

 ## Concepts